-QName Description Description String: Optional description ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp EPR Value of a single Endpoint Reference to be associated with Entry LogicalName Value of the logical name to be associated with Entry , if Entry is a LogicalReference LogicalResolver Value of a single LogicalReference to be associated with Entry TargetPath The full path of the target entry.
+QName Description Description String: Optional description ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp EPR Value of a single Endpoint Reference to be associated with Entry LogicalReference Value of a single Logical Reference to be associated with Entry TargetPath The full path of the target entry.
 Set only if Entry is an Alias.
 Any adjunct resource property QNames and respective values set at runtime.
 See 1.3.5

-^{} Note that more than one EPR and LogicalResolver elements MAY be included in a single message exchange, effectively representing a list of values.
+^{} Note that more than one EPR and LogicalReference elements MAY be included in a single message exchange, effectively representing a list of values.

 Properties within the parameter list of the ChangeInput message SHOULD correspond to the Type of entry created.
 If a property specified does not appropriately relate to the Type of entry designated, then a fault MAY be returned.
-For example, if the Type specified is Junction and a TargetPath or LogicalName property is also specified, an RNSTypeFault MAY be returned.
+For example, if the Type specified is Junction and a TargetPath or LogicalReference property is also specified, an RNSTypeFault MAY be returned.